-It should be noted that though epistatic signals have been uncovered when candidate loci are selected based on marginal effects, often this strategy is not successful.
-For example Lucas et al.115 restricted the search for epistatic effects influencing risk of myocardial infarction by hypothesizing that interactions would involve either known risk factors or SNPs that had weak marginal effects. hough the sample size was reasonably large and the search space was drastically reduced, no statistically significant epistatic signals were uncovered.
+It should be noted that although epistatic signals have been uncovered when candidate loci are selected based on known marginal effects, often this strategy is not successful.
+For example Lucas et al.115 restricted the search for epistatic effects influencing risk of myocardial infarction by hypothesizing that interactions would involve either known risk factors or SNPs that had weak marginal effects.
+Although the sample size was reasonably large and the search space was drastically reduced, no statistically significant epistatic signals were uncovered.
 Similar conclusions have been drawn for other complex traits, including type 2 diabetes116, body mass index (BMI)117 and serum uric acid levels118.

 Conclusions and future perspectives

-hough plenty remains to be done, a massive body of scientific discovery has been achieved through the additive genetic119 in spite of its simplicity and seeming disconnection from realistic biological models.
-By contrast, those areas in which searching for epistasis could facilitate the genetic analysis of complex traits have yet to receive any major dividends.
+Although plenty remains to be done, a massive body of scientific discovery has been achieved through the paradigm of additive genetic effects119 in spite of its simplicity and seeming disconnection from realistic biological models.
+By stark contrast, searching for epistasis has contributed rather little to the understanding of complex traits, save for the important observation that large interaction terms are very unlikely to exist between pairwise SNPs.
+Those areas in which searching for epistasis could facilitate the genetic analysis of complex traits have yet to receive any major dividends.

 We have only focused on a few examples here, but the emerging picture from the literature is that compelling statistical support is absent for the vast majority of reported epistatic interactions.
 Of those interactions that have strong statistical support, the relative magnitude of statistical epistasis, and consequently its contribution to the variance of complex traits, is small.
-As a consequence, any improvements in prediction of complex traits from the inclusion of epistasis will probably be small also (Box ).
+As a consequence, any improvements in prediction of complex traits from the inclusion of epistasis will probably be small also (Box 2).
 Potentially through some level of ascertainment bias, those epistatic effects that appear to be statistically robust predominantly have large marginal effects, and contribute relatively little in terms of phenotypic variance from interaction terms alone.

-On the other hand, though there appears to be relatively little statistical epistasis, the potential for functional epistasis to shape our understanding of human biology remains.
-Because at this stage it appears that filtering or candidategene approaches are often more likely to lead to the discovery of epistasis than hypothesis-free approaches, so far biological understanding has led to epistasis (e.g. 111,120,121) more than epistasis has led to improv biological understanding.
+On the other hand, although there appears to be relatively little statistical epistasis, the potential for functional epistasis to shape our understanding of human biology remains.
+Because at this stage it appears that filtering or candidate-gene approaches are often more likely to lead to the discovery of epistasis than hypothesis-free approaches, so far biological understanding has led to the identification of epistasis (e.g. 111,120,121) more than epistasis has led to an improved biological understanding.
 But evidence is now emerging that hypothesis-free searches can identify epistasis104, and the search for epistasis between pairs of loci is fast becoming a relatively effortless one.
 Sophisticated computational techniques have made the analysis fast, interpretable, and potentially routine at the individual GWAS level.
-Progress in detecting epistasis in complex traits using this paradigm is likely to continue through increased sample sizes, increased SNP density and rigorous standards of reporting (BOX ).
+Progress in detecting epistasis in complex traits using this paradigm is likely to continue through increased sample sizes, increased SNP density and rigorous standards of reporting (Box 4).

-The next challenge is to greatly improve power of detection for exhaustive pair-wise epistasis via meta-analyses of multiple GWASs that are readily available and to consider how to move beyond epistasis between locus pairs to capture multi-locus epistatic variance.
+The next challenge is to greatly improve power of detection for exhaustive pair-wise epistasis via meta-analyses of multiple GWASs (the data for which is already readily available) and to consider how to move beyond epistasis between locus pairs to capture multi-locus epistatic variance.
 Given the low cost of performing new analyses on pre-existing data relative to the potential benefits that could arise from knowledge of epistatic interactions, we believe that the continued search for epistasis is warranted.

-Box : The missing heritability
+Box 1: The missing heritability